It's 2050 And This Is How We Stopped Climate Change

 She pauses.
 "Yes," she says.

 2050: The first step was electric cars.
-That was actually pretty easy.
+That was actually pretty easy

 "By 2025, battery technology got cheaper," she says.
 Electric cars were no longer more expensive.
 "At that point there was a massive shift to electric vehicles, because they were quieter, and cleaner, and [required] less maintenance.
 No oil change!
 Yippee!
 You know?"

 Heating and cooling in homes and office buildings have gone electric, too.
-Gas-burning furnaces have been replaced with electric-powered like heat pumps.
+Gas-burning furnaces have been replaced with electric-power like heat pumps.

 We needed more electricity to power all this right when we were shutting down power plants that burned coal and gas.
 It took a massive increase in power from solar and wind farms.
-They now cover million of acres in the U.S., ten times more land than they did in 2020.
+They now cover millions of acres in the U.S., 10 times more land than they did in 2020.
 Huge electrical transmission lines share electricity between North and South America.
-Europe is connected to vast solar installations in the Sahara desert — which means that sub-Saharan Africa also has access to cheap power.
+Europe is connected to vast solar installations in the Sahara desert, which means that sub-Saharan Africa also has access to cheap power.

 "It just changed Africa," Kiliccote says.
 "It actually fueled the economies of Africa."

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.